Emacs Lisp: Command to Update RSS/Atom Webfeed

 Solution

 - Grab the current text selection, lets call this “inputStr”.
-This will be the main content for the webfeed entry.
+This is the main content for the webfeed entry.

 - Open the Atom file corresponding to the current file.